Build Introduction

 Rotation and Playstyle

 This is a fairly straightforward DoT-based playstyle.
 We want to be spamming Flay as often as we can.
 It has an innately high Lucky Hit chance, 50%!
-This will trigger our various sources of crowd control from our tempers.
-This will amplify the damage from the Aspect of Creeping Death.
+This will trigger all kinds of things for us based on our gear.
 Once we’ve stacked Flay high enough, we can

-Rupture to rip it all out and cause huge damage.
+Rupture to rip it all out and cause a huge burst of damage, perfect for killing bosses.
 Let’s quickly go over how each skill is used:

 Flay our main attacking skill.
 We want to attack with this at all times.